 BLOG SITE [THEME TITLE]

-The AutoNorms team regularly participates in meetings of the United Nations Group of Governmental Experts (GGE) on emerging technologies in the area of lethal autonomous weapons systems (LAWS).
-The GGE meetings take place in Geneva and bring together delegations of state parties to the UN Convention on Certain Conventional Weapons
+In 2021-2022, the AutoNorms team participated in three meetings of the United Nations Group of Governmental Experts (GGE) on emerging technologies in the area of lethal autonomous weapons systems (LAWS).
+The GGE meetings take place in Geneva and bring together delegations of state parties to the UN Convention on Certain

 An international research project examining weaponised artificial intelligence, norms, and order